 My spouse and I backed into this situation through repeated refinancing.
 When we bought our house in 2000, the interest rate on our 30-year fixed mortgage was 8%.
 Two years later I retired.
 In 2010 we finally closed on a 30-year fixed-rate mortgage of 3.625% that will be paid off when I’m 80 years old.
 Each mortgage refinance has paid for itself (lower payments minus the closing costs) within a few months to a few years.
 Over the decade our mortgage payments have dropped by over 40%.

 We could have paid off the mortgage before we retired, but our retirement portfolio would have been much smaller.
 We were also concerned that once we retired (without our employment income) we’d never be able to qualify for a mortgage again.
 (We were right… especially after 2008.)
 We had no idea what we’d be doing in retirement, but a mortgage seemed to offer more financial flexibility for the first few years.
+Financial flexibility is one of the reasons many people choose to carry a mortgage.

 We ran many projections on our idea using FIRECalc and FinancialEngines.
 We were concerned about making higher monthly payments, but the calculators indicated that a larger retirement portfolio was more survivable– because our “safe withdrawal” percentage rate was about the same.
-However this didn’t address the emotional perspective of the decision.
+However, this didn’t address the emotional perspective of the decision.

 In late 2004 I decided to put numbers on the debate, and I started tracking the performance of investing a mortgage in a small-cap value fund.
 (The mortgage payments, of course, would be covered by pension payments.)
 I chose the iShares S&P SmallCap 600 Value Index (IJS).
 Taxes would be paid after each quarterly dividend distribution and the rest would be re-invested.
 I didn’t count the tax savings of the deduction for mortgage interest.
 The goal was to earn a higher return than the mortgage interest rate: 30-year fixed rate of 5.5%.
 Today we have an even lower rate, but 5.5% seemed like a reasonable challenge.